zynine-/HDHRViewerV2.bundle/README.md

 - Intel i3/i5/i7 Dual Core (Later Generation) Turbo Speed 2.5Ghz or faster.
 - AMD Athlon Quad Core 3Ghz or faster.
 - AMD AthlonII/Phenom/A6/A8/A10 Quad Core 2.5Ghz or faster.

+CPU requirement may be much lower with PMS 1.4.0 Hardware Transcoding Preview with Intel CPU with Intel Quick Sync support.

 ## Client Compatibility